KickSeason/neo-local/documentation/README.md

 Note: A genesis chain doesn't have GAS claimed yet.
 You will need GAS to deploy smart-contracts.

+## Use Private Net
+* change NEO_SEEDS in neo-scan-sync and neo-scan-api services in docker-compose.yml
+* change notification-server config in /container-override-files/notifications-server use your private net protocol
 ## Bugs and feature requests

 Have a bug or a feature request?
 Please first read the [issue guidelines](https://github.com/CityOfZion/neo-local/CONTRIBUTING.md) and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/CityOfZion/neo-local/issues/new/choose).